cncf/toc/proposals/incubation/kyverno.md

 - Migration to register and manage webhooks dynamically based on the configured policy
 - Standalone CLI that can be used in CI/CD pipelines to ensure policy compliance
 - Automate scaling testing to measure the performance across a wide-range of clusters settings
-- Optimize memory usage for large clusters
+- Optimize memory usage for large clusters with hundreds of namespaces and thousands of resources
+- Ability to fetch and use image configuration data from OCI registries
+- Integrations with Sigstore for software supply chain security verification of signatures and attestations

 ### Project Governance